OPEN SATURDAYS from MAY 7-OCT 15

 The most precious and luxurious car in our collection, filled with brass and mahogany paneling with walnut inlay.
-The Piedmont & Northern contracted the Southern Car Company to build two parlor cars for first class service, the 2200 and 2201 "Catawba" and "Saluda" respectively.
-Both cars had open back vestibules, Baldwin 4 wheel bogies, rich woodwork, and luxurious lounge chairs with cocktail tables, very rare for an interurban, less than 5 of this style surviving (PE 1299, with a glassed in platform; P&N 2201; and IT 234, which lacked wood.)
+The Piedmont & Northern contracted the Southern Car Company to build two parlor cars for first class service, the 2200 "Catawba" and 2201 "Saluda" respectively.
+Both cars had open back vestibules, Baldwin 4 wheel bogies, rich woodwork, and luxurious lounge chairs with cocktail tables, very rare for an interurban, less than 5 of this style surviving intact (PE 1299, with a glassed in platform; P&N 2201; and IT 234, which lacked wood.)

 "Carolina" has been lovingly restored to her 1920s beauty.
-She retains her Horsehair Mohan chairs, mahogany woodworking, 1914 window shades and wall sconces, and her brass porter's call buttons.
-Brass light fixtures adorn the lounge ceiling along with leaded glass transom windows.
+She retains her mohair chairs, mahogany woodworking, 1914 window shades and wall sconces, and her brass porter's call buttons.
+Brass light fixtures adorn the lounge ceiling along with leaded glass transom "toplight" windows.
 Down the hallway one comes to Stateroom A, where you find the bedroom designed for the two senior board members, a fine clerestory and classic GE fan.
-Next one fines the small washroom with a shower, and even a cigar match striker in the shower.
+Next one finds the small washroom with a shower, and even a cigar match striker in the shower.
 Next is the president's stateroom, 'B', home to a massive full size bed, extremely uncommon, even in the railway president's stateroom.

 ^ The Combined Observation-Lounge & Dining Room ^